VTeas2000/face-detector/README.md

 # face-detector

-This application can detect faces using image urls, which can be accessed from the register and login system (the application is local to the system so any data can be inputted).
+This application can detect faces using image urls, which can be accessed from the register and login system (the application is local to the system so any data can be inputted, credentials are case-sensitive).
 Once logged in, users can also view the amount of images they have scanned.

 This is the front-end portion of the application, and requires the back-end portion with the API (https://github.com/VTeas2000/face-detector-api) in order to access all features of the application.